-Management: Approximately 1% of American beech trees in the northeastern United States are considered resistant to this disease (Depolo, 2008; Houston, 1994; McCullough et al., 2001).
-Retaining resistant trees and removing susceptible species is encouraged (McCullough et al., 2001).
-For small infestations on high value trees, scrubbing the exterior of the trees to rid them of the scales or application of insecticides is recommended (Depolo, 2008; Houston and O'Brien, 1983).
-Management of the scale is critical as heavy scale infestations will allow a rapid spread
+Management: Approximately 1% of American beech trees in the northeastern United States are considered resistant to this disease (Houston, 1994; McCullough et al., 2001).
+Retaining resistant trees and removing susceptible species is encouraged (Depolo, 2008).
+For small infestations on high value trees, scrubbing the exterior of the trees to rid them of the scales or application of insecticides is recommended (Houston, 1994; Houston and O'Brien, 1983).
+Management of the scale is critical as heavy scale infestations will allow a rapid spread of the pathogen (Hessburg and Hansen, 2000).